softindex/datakernel/examples/http/README.md

 Otherwise, you'll see a message: `"Hello World!"`

 If you run Examples 4-6, you can connect to you server by visiting [this link](http://localhost:8080/) in your browser.

+Middleware Servlet Example processes requests and redirects to needed web-page.

+Request Parameter Example represents requests with `getPostParameters()` and then utilizing them with  `postParameters.get()`.

+Static Servlet Example shows how to set up and utilize `StaticServlet`.